-- (1) Non-IFRS financial measure see "Non-IFRS Financial Measures and Ratios" section within this MD&A. - (2) Represent write down inventory to net realisable value. - (3) Item is not shown in the Financial Statements.
-Due to the Mubadala Acquisition, in accordance with IFRS 3 Business Combinations, we are required to calculate the Purchase Price Allocation (PPA) of the identifiable assets acquired and liabilities assumed at fair value.
+(1) Non-IFRS financial measure - see "Non-IFRS Financial Measures and Ratios" section in this MD&A.

+(2) Represent write down inventory to net realisable value.

+(3) Item is not shown in the Interim Financial Statements.
+Due to the Mubadala Acquisition, in accordance with IFRS 3 Business Combinations, we are required to calculate the Purchase Price Allocation ("PPA") of the identifiable assets acquired and liabilities assumed at fair value.
 Crude oil inventory is one the identifiable assets acquired at fair value.
-The cost of crude inventory is capitalised from Operating costs.
-As a result, we excluded the effect of crude inventory capitalisation during the period including the effect of crude inventory from PPA valuation. - (4) In accordance with IFRS 16 Leases, the Company recognised cost related to its operating leases attributed to FSO and FPSO vessels used at its Jasmine/Ban Yen, Nong Yao, Manora and Wassana oil fields, as well as onshore warehouse facilities costs to its balance sheet and finance cost within the profit and loss statement.
+The cost of crude inventory is capitalised from operating costs.
+As a result, we excluded the effect of crude inventory capitalisation during the period including the effect of crude inventory from PPA valuation.

+(4) In accordance with IFRS 16 - Leases, the Company recognised cost related to its operating leases - attributed to FSO and floating production, storage, and offloading ("FPSO") vessels used at its Jasmine/Ban Yen, Nong Yao, Manora and Wassana fields, as well as onshore warehouse facilities costs to its balance sheet and finance cost in the profit and loss statement.
 In order to report a more relevant lifting cost, the Company has included costs associated with these leases in the adjusted operating cost calculation.
 This will be a recurring adjustment.

-Operating costs as reported under IFRS were \$49.6 million for Q4 2023 (Q4 2022: \$2.9 million) and \$180.2 million for the year ended December 31, 2023 (2022: \$5.7 million).
-In order to allow for a more meaningful periodic comparison, the above material adjustments were made in order to arrive at the Company's Adjusted Opex per barrel or often cited as lifting cost per barrel in the common industry term.
-(See "Non-IFRS Financial Measures and Ratios" section within this MD&A for reconciliation and definition.
+Operating costs as reported under IFRS were \$41.8 million for Q1 2024 (Q1 2023: \$4.7 million).
+To allow for a more meaningful periodic comparison, the above material adjustments were made in order to arrive at the Company's adjusted opex per barrel or often cited as lifting cost per barrel in the common industry term.
+See "Non-IFRS Financial Measures and Ratios" section in this MD&A for reconciliation and definition.

 Adjusted opex per barrel is calculated as adjusted opex divided by the number of barrels produced in the same period.
 Adjusted opex was largely comprised of bareboat charter contracts and operation and maintenance expenses associated with the FSO and FPSO vessels, logistics expenses, workovers, and fuel.
 The most material variable components of adjusted opex were fuel costs and workovers.
-In Q4 2023, the Company's average adjusted opex per barrel was \$29.4/bbl, while in the year ended December 31, 2023, the Company's average adjusted opex per barrel was \$28.3/bbl.
+In Q1 2024, the Company's adjusted opex per barrel was \$26.2/bbl, while in Q1 2023, the Company's adjusted opex per barrel was \$47.8/bbl.
+The higher adjusted opex per barrel in Q1 2023 was from the restarted operations at the Wassana field and the 10-day period of the oil field production from Mubadala Acquisition which was completed on March 22, 2023.